 Dr. Poterba served as a member of the President's Advisory Panel on Federal Tax Reform in 2005.
-He is a trustee of the College Retirement Equity Fund (CREF) and the Alfred P. Sloan Foundation.
-He edited the Journal of Public Economics, the leading international journal for research on taxation and government spending, between 1997 and 2006.
-He is a member of the advisory board of the Journal of Wealth Management.
+He is a trustee of the College Retirement Equity Fund (CREF) and the TIAA-CREF mutual funds, and of the Alfred P. Sloan Foundation.
+He served as editor of the Journal of Public Economics, the leading international journal for research on taxation and government spending, between 1997 and 2006.
 He is a co-author of The Role of Annuity Markets in Financing Retirement (2001), and an editor or co-editor of Global Warming: Economic Policy Responses (1991), International Comparisons of Household Saving (1994), Empirical Foundations of Household Taxation (1996), Fiscal Institutions and Fiscal Performance (1999), and Fiscal Reform in Colombia (2005).

 Dr. Poterba studied Economics as an undergraduate at Harvard, and received the Doctor of Philosophy degree in Economics from Oxford University, where he was a Marshall Scholar.
 He has been an Alfred P. Sloan Foundation Fellow, a Batterymarch Fellow, a Fellow at the Center for Advanced Study in Behavioral Sciences, and a Distinguished Visiting Fellow at the Hoover Institution at Stanford University.